Jaminafa/alx-system-engineering-devops/0x01-shell_permissions/README.md

 The script "10-mirror_permissions" sets the mode of the file hello the same as olleh's mode.

 The script "12-directory_permissions" creates 'my_dir' with permissions 751 in the working directory.
+The script "13-change_group" changes the group owner of hello to school.